-We market to all applicants registered with us and we will also display your property on our own website as well major websites including Rightmove.
+We market to all applicants registered with us and we will also display your property on our own website, as well as Rightmove and Zoopla.
 We will erect a 'to let' board but please note that in certain circumstances you may need consent for this from persons with an interest in the property.
 There may also be restrictions in place under bye-laws or where the property is in a conservation area.